 You may not have any furniture blocking your window but if it’s hanged with thick curtains, it’s still useless.
 Thick, dark curtains are good, especially for the bedroom, when you need to get long hours of sleep and don’t want to be awakened by the morning light.

 But if you’re placing curtains for aesthetic purposes, make sure the material is light enough for the light to penetrate.
 On sunny days, open the curtains and blinds and enjoy the sunlight just as long as the weather is not that hot.

-Paint your walls right.
-White and light colors are extremely helpful to reflect natural light.
+White and light colours are extremely helpful to reflect natural light.
 This is very useful when the room have minimal windows.
 Avoid unwanted dimness by allowing lighter hues to dominate the area.

 Not only are mirrors great to create an illusion of space, they’re also perfect in distributing natural light.
 Make sure to try different positions before installing mirrors, especially if they are to be permanent.

 The most strategic place to install them would be across a window.
 This will help in reflecting the light into different corners of the room, thus making the whole space incredibly brighter.

 If you are willing to do a semi major alteration in your house, try replacing solid doors with ones that have glass.
 French doors or sliding doors allow light to come in better.
 Also, it’s great way to showcase the beautiful outdoor view if you have a garden or a patio.
 Having a view will always make a room look well-lit.

 The most clever way to acquire natural light inside homes is through skylights.
 Consider installing skylights in dark corners like the hallway.
 An alternative of skylighting is tubular skylight.
 It reflects light through a tube passed through the roof.
 To avoid unbearable heat, be sure to to shade them at midday, especially during summer.